Nortriptyline/fulllbackend/readme.md

 If nodejs is installed and project has been built, you will be able to execute the JS file located in the dist folder.

 ## Database
-Database should be automatically created at during first call, as long as the `fleet.sqlite` file does not exists In order to simplify database creation and reinitialization, the `initialize-database`command has been added.
+Database should be automatically created during first call, as long as the `fleet.sqlite` file does not exists In order to simplify database creation and reinitialization, the `initialize-database`command has been added.
 This will drop and recreate required tables from the database file.